microsoft/RTVS-docs/setup-remote.md

 We provide instructions below on creating a self-signed certificate.
-If you install a self-signed certificate on your R server, we will always show a warning that tells you that the certificate wasn't issued from a trusted 3rd party.
+If you install a self-signed certificate on your R server, we will always show a warning that tells your users that the certificate wasn't issued from a trusted 3rd party.

 ![Self-signed certificate warning dialog](./media/self-signed-certificate-warning.png)

 We present this warning because an attacker can substitute their own certificate for the unsigned certificate and capture all of the traffic between the client and the server.
-This is why self-signed certificate should only ever be used for testing scenarios and never in production.
+This is why self-signed certificate should only ever be used for testing scenarios, on a trusted network, and never in production.

-To issue a self-signed certificate, you will first need to log onto the server computer using an administrator account.
+To issue a self-signed certificate, you will first need to log onto the R server computer using an administrator account.
 Open a new administrator PowerShell command prompt and issue the following command, replacing `"remote-machine-name"` with the fully qualified domain name of your server